-It is The Feast of The Love of God for men, a Love which has made Jesus come down on Earth for all, by His Incarnation (Epistle), which has raised Him on The Cross for The Redemption of all and which brings Him down every day on our Altars by Transubstantiation, in order to make us benefit by The Merits of His Death on Calvary.
+It is The Feast of The Love of God for Men, a love which has made Jesus come down on Earth for all by His Incarnation (Epistle), which has raised Him on The Cross for the Redemption of all and which brings Him down every day on our Altars by Transubstantiation, in order to make us benefit by the merits of His Death on Calvary.

-English: Blessed Sister Mary of The Divine Heart.
+English: Mary of the Divine Heart.

 Deutsch: Schwester Maria Droste zu Vischering.

 Español: Beata María del Divino Corazón.

 Blessed Mary of The Divine Heart (1863 - 1899).